openziti/ziti-doc/docusaurus/docs/learn/quickstarts/network/local-with-docker.md

 ## Edge Router

-At this point you should have a [Ziti Controller](/guides/deployments/10-linux/10-controller/10-deploy.mdx) running.
+At this point you should have a [controller](/guides/deployments/10-linux/10-controller/10-deploy.mdx) running.
 You should have created your
 Docker network as well as creating the volume mount.
 Now it's time to connect your first edge router.
 The same Docker image that runs the controller can run an edge router.
 To start an edge router, you will run a very similar command as the one to start the controller with a couple of key differences.